odoo/odoo/doc/reference/javascript_reference.rst

     this method will be called once by the framework when a widget is created and in the process of being appended to the DOM.
-The *willStart* method is a hook that should return a deferred.
-The JS framework will wait for this deferred to complete before moving on to the rendering step.
+The *willStart* method is a hook that should return a promise.
+The JS framework will wait for this promise to complete before moving on to the rendering step.
 Note that at this point, the widget does not have a DOM root element.
 The *willStart* hook is mostly useful to perform some asynchronous work, such as fetching data from the server